-Key Responsibilities

-Audit and Risk Committee

-Sarah Ryan (Chair) Dat Duong Jane McAloon Assisting the Board in overseeing the:

-- integrity of financial reporting; - effectiveness of the internal control structure and risk management framework; - systems for compliance with legal and regulatory requirements; and - internal and external audit functions.

-Remuneration and Nomination Committee

-Robert Hill (Chair) Arnoud De Meyer Hui Meng Kho Assisting the Board in:

-- determining remuneration policy and its application to the CEO, senior executives and directors; - performance evaluation of the CEO; - overseeing the succession planning process for the Board and the CEO; - developing and overseeing Board and director performance evaluation; and - reviewing size, composition and skills of the Board.
+Members Key Responsibilities Audit and Risk Commi ttee Sarah Ryan (Chair) Assisting the Board in overseeing the: Dat Duong integrity of financial reporting; Jane McAloon effectiveness of the internal control structure and risk management framework; systems for compliance with legal and regulatory requirements; and internal and external audit functions.
+Remuneration and No mination Committee Robert Hill (Chair) Assisting the Board in: Arnoud De Meyer determining remuneration policy and its application to the CEO, senior executives and Directors; Hui Meng Kho 1 Kho1 • performance evaluation of the CEO; Dat Duong 2 overseeing the succession planning process for the Board and the CEO; developing and overseeing Board and Director performance evaluation; and reviewing size, composition and skills of the Board.